 Have you ever wanted to create a course about a topic you’re good at and have dreamed of earning money from?
 It's time to make it a reality – and you won’t believe how easy it is to do.

-In this guide, we’re going to take a look at Whop apps, what the courses app is, how you can set it up, and every single thing you can do with once you're in.
+In this guide, we’re going to take a look at Whop apps, what the Course app is, how you can set it up, and every single thing you can do with it once you're in.

 What are Whop apps?